 The training also doesn't require any conscious effort from the trainee – one can sleep, read, talk, "zone-out" and it still works!
 It is effortless training.
 This is particularly helpful for children and teens.
 Watch this explanatory video to see how a NeurOptimal session works.

-In Fall 2018, the NeurOptimal® dynamical neurofeedback was approved by the FDA.
+In Fall 2018, the NeurOptimal® Dynamical neurofeedback was designated by the FDA as a General Wellness Product.
 It is 100% non-invasive.
 This portable neurofeeback device was designed to be available to everyone, not bound to a medical facility.
 It is so easy to use that it can also be used at home.
 This is especially helpful for families who are training together.

 5 Tips For Coping With Stress

 Besides healthy eating and keeping a good sleep hygiene, here are some tips that can help with managing stress.
 Please feel free to comment below with what tools you find helpful in your wellness routine!